conradakunga/Blog/_posts/2026-08-26-using-relational-patterns-in-c-net.md

   Console.WriteLine($"{person.FullName} is eligible!");
 ```

-I, however, personallyfind this [harder to read]({% post_url 2026-08-23-code-housekeeping-part-16-clarity-over-cleverness %}).
+I, however, personally find this [harder to read]({% post_url 2026-08-23-code-housekeeping-part-16-clarity-over-cleverness %}).

 ### TLDR

-**Relational pattens can be used to simplify conditional logic.**
+**Relational patterns can be used to simplify conditional logic.**

 The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2026-08-26%20-%20RelationalPatterns).